 \section{Introduction}

-Over the past several decades, astronomers have identified commonalities in clusters of stars ranging from small groups to large galaxies.
+Over the past many decades, astronomers have identified commonalities in clusters of stars ranging from small groups to large galaxies.
 Hot stellar systems (HSS) are a class of celestial objects consisting of globular clusters, nuclear star clusters, compact ellpitical galaxies, giant elliptical galaxies, ultra compact dwarf elliptical galaxies, nuclear star clusters and so on.
 These HSS are very important to understand processes such as the formation of stars or black holes, evolution of galaxies and so on.
-Indeed, the physical properties of these objects have been directly linked to galaxy interactions and have been extensively studied over the past many years.
+Indeed, the physical properties of these objects have been directly linked to galaxy interactions and have been extensively studied.
 One of the most useful concepts~\citep{bursteinetal97, bernardietal03,kormendyetal09, misgeldandhilker11} in studying these objects is the set of fundamental plane relations~\citep{brosche73}.
 These planes are typically constructed with parameters such as luminosity, surface brightness, stellar magnitude or central velocity dispersion and help understand important properties of these stellar systems.
-Different HSS subgroups typically have different fundamental plane relations, photometric properties and other kinds of interpretations~\citep{kormendy85, djorgovski95, mclaughlinetal05, meylanetal01, forbesetal08, harrisetal95, webbink85, ichikawa86, kormendyetal09, benderetal92}.
-But the origins of these relations and the underlying evolutionary processes are not well understood.
-The statistical reliability of such results is also unknown.
-All these issues provide significant challenges.
-A huge volume of data has been collected and catalogued in the last decade or so to address these questions.
+Different HSS subgroups typically have different fundamental planes, photometric properties and other types of interpretations~\citep{kormendy85, djorgovski95, mclaughlinetal05, meylanetal01, forbesetal08, harrisetal95, webbink85, ichikawa86, kormendyetal09, benderetal92}.
+But the origins of these relations, the underlying evolutionary processes involved and the statistical reliability of these results are not well understood and remain as significant challenges.
+A huge volume of data has been collected and catalogued in the last fifteen years to effectively address these challenges.
 For example \citet{jordanetal08} catalogued and studied 12763 candidate globular clusters (GCs) from the Virgo Cluster Survey during the eleventh Hubble Space Telescope observation cycle.
-A more comprehensive catalogue compiled by~\citet{misgeldandhilker11} included 693 additional HSS along with those of \citet{jordanetal08}. \citet{chattopadhyayandkarmakar13} pointed out that several studies have previously compared stellar systems such as globular clusters and dwarf spheroidals using two-point correlations between different projections of the fundamental plane of galaxies which points to the fact that several techniques have been published both statistical and astronomical to analyze this huge volume of data.
-Given our lack of understanding about the HSS groups, their evolution and relationships, an important step forward is a firm understanding of which groups are demonstrably different in observational parameter spaces, and which may be more closely related.
-These are statistical questions for which we have observations on several variables and for which multivariate analysis can provide comprehensive answers.
-To this end, \citet{chattopadhyayandkarmakar13} used $k$-means clustering with the jump statistic~\citep{sugarandjames03} to find five and four homogeneous groups in the 693 non-candidate and the larger 13456 HSS datasets.
+A more comprehensive catalogue was compiled by \citet{misgeldandhilker11} which included 693 additional HSS along with those of \citet{jordanetal08}. \citet{chattopadhyayandkarmakar13} pointed out that several studies have previously compared stellar systems such as globular clusters and dwarf spheroidals using two-point correlations between different projections of the fundamental plane of galaxies.
+Given our lack of understanding about HSS groups, their evolution and relationships, an important step forward is a firm understanding of which groups are demonstrably different in observational parameter spaces, and which may be more closely related.
+These important questions can be answered by modern multivariate statistical analysis methods, and one effort to do so was by \citet{chattopadhyayandkarmakar13} who used $k$-means clustering with the jump statistic~\citep{sugarandjames03} and found five and four homogeneous groups in the 693 non-candidate and the larger 13456 HSS datasets.